gregoryjjb/plotfast/Readme.md

 ### Data

 Data is an array of objects in the form `{ x, y }`.
-Data is assumed to be sorted by x value.
+Data will be sorted by `x` value on initialization.

 ```javascript
 // Add new data, with options